Farama-Foundation/Minigrid/README.md

 MiniGrid is built to support tasks involving natural language and sparse rewards.
-The observations are dictionaries, with an 'image' field, partially observable view of the environment, and a 'mission' field which is a textual string describing the objective the agent should reach to get a reward.
+The observations are dictionaries, with an 'image' field, partially observable view of the environment, a 'mission' field which is a textual string describing the objective the agent should reach to get a reward, and a 'direction' field which can be used as an optional compass.
 Using dictionaries makes it easy for you to add additional information to observations if you need to, without having to force everything into a single tensor.
-If your RL code expects a tensor for observations, please take a look at `FlatObsWrapper` in [gym_minigrid/wrappers.py](/gym_minigrid/wrappers.py).
+If your RL code expects one single tensor for observations, please take a look at `FlatObsWrapper` in [gym_minigrid/wrappers.py](/gym_minigrid/wrappers.py).

-The partially observable view of the environment uses a compact and efficient encoding, with just 3 input values per visible grid cell, 147 values total.
+The partially observable view of the environment uses a compact and efficient encoding, with just 3 input values per visible grid cell, 7x7x3 values total.
-If you want to obtain an array of RGB pixels instead, see the `getObsRender` method in [gym_minigrid/minigrid.py](gym_minigrid/minigrid.py).
+If you want to obtain an array of RGB pixels instead, see the `get_obs_render` method in [gym_minigrid/minigrid.py](gym_minigrid/minigrid.py).

 Structure of the world: